rajeev-kl/mozio/readme.md

 ### Spatial Search
 - `GET /api/service-areas/search?lat={latitude}&lng={longitude}`
+  - Results are cached for 5 minutes per lat/lng query using Redis for fast repeated lookups.
   - Returns all polygons containing the point, with polygon name, provider name, and price.

 ## Data Model